wangqinNick/tp/docs/DeveloperGuide.md

 1. The user inputs `timetable -reset`.

 2. ra.VI will ask for the current NUS week.
-This input is parsed and reinitialises the TimeTableManager with a new Timetable.
+This input is parsed and re-initialises the `TimeTableManager` with a new `Timetable`.

 ## User Stories